On This Page

 Pomeranians were established as a breed in the eighteenth century after they drew the interest of the English monarchy.
 Upon her marriage to King George 111, Queen Charlotte brought large white Pomeranians to England in 1761.

-After 1915 the breed became known as the Pomeranian with the prefix “toy” being dropped completely.
+After 1915 the breed became known as the Pomeranian, with the prefix “toy” being dropped altogether.

-Queen Victoria at one time had 35 of the breed in the royal kennels.
-In 1891 she showed six of the dogs at Cruft’s – Fluffy, Nino, Mino, Beppo, Gilda and Lulu.
+Queen Victoria, at one time, had 35 of the breed in the royal kennels.
+In 1891 she showed six dogs at Cruft’s – Fluffy, Nino, Mino, Beppo, Gilda, and Lulu.